eafigbo/oauth_examples/google/README.md

 Now you need to gather the following information from the Google Developer Console that belongs to your front-end application:
 - **Client ID and Client Secret**  - The client ID and secret of the Web application that you created earlier.
 This can be found on the  right hand side of the screen when you are in the " Client ID for Web application " view .
 This identifies the application that tokens will be minted for.
-- **Client Secret** - This is the URL of the authorization server that will perform authentication.
-All Developer Accounts have a "default" authorization server.
-The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.
-For example, `https://dev-1234.oktapreview.com/oauth2/default`.

 Copy the [`client_config.py.dist`](client_config.py.dist) to `client_config.py` and fill in the information you gathered as well as edit the other fields to suit your deployment scenario